UNSW-CFRC/citydata-geonode-install/README.md

 ```bash
 ansible-playbook stack.yml -i localhost_ENV --ask-vault-pass
 ```
-...where ENV = dev, test or prod.
+where ENV = dev, test or prod.
 E.g. localhost_test

 When prompted, enter the Ansible vault password for your project.